LittleLightCz/Rojo/README.md

 - @Flags - if you want to use flags such as Pattern.DOTALL etc.

 Field annotations:
+- @Regex - only for List type of fields which don't use the "nested class matching" (=class annotated by @Regex itself) as a generic type
 - @Group - group number that corresponds to the field
 - @DateFormat - this annotation is mandatory only for the Date type fields, where you have to specify the date format